Hanok: Materials

 The raw materials used in hanok, such as soil, timber, and rock, are all natural and recyclable and do not cause pollution.
 Hanok have their own tiled roofs (기와, giwa), wooden beams and stone-block construction.
 Cheoma is the edge of curved roofs of the hanok.
 The lengths of the Cheoma can be adjusted to control the amount of sunlight that enters the house.
-A form of traditional Korean paper (한지, hanji), lubricated with bean oil to make it waterproof and polished, is used to make beautiful and breathable windows and doors.
+A form of traditional Korean paper (hanji), lubricated with bean oil to make it waterproof and polished, is used to make breathable windows and doors.

 Variations

 By region

 Bukchondaek, located in Andong, North Gyeongsang Province is a former upper class residence, originally built by a civil official in 1797.

 The shapes of hanok differ regionally.
 Due to the warmer weather in the southern region, Koreans built hanok with the rooms aligned in a straight line.
 In order to allow good wind circulation, they have open, wooden floor living areas and many windows.
 The most common shape for hanok in the central region is an L-shaped layout, an architectural mixture of the shapes in the northern and the southern regions.
 Hanok in the cold northern region have square layouts that block the wind flow.
 They do not have an open, wooden floor area, and the rooms are all joined together.
 They commonly have Jeongjugan, a space between the kitchen and other rooms, which is warmed by an Ondol.